Farraj007/reading-notes/ReadingNotes401/Read02.md

 ## Recursion

-I had done some light reading on this when it was mentioned in class, and I read that recursion is when a function calls itself.
-I wasn't sure conceptually what it meant and I am still trying to wrap my head around it a bit.
+Recursion is a process in which a function calls itself as a subroutine

 This code was the easiest for me to understand: approach(2) – Recursive adding